-Gradient The rate of change in total head per unit of distance, which causes flow in the direction of the lowest >head.
+Gradient The rate of change in total head per unit of distance, which causes flow in the

 Grit Coarse sandstone of angular grain

 Hydraulic head Energy contained in a water mass, produced by elevation, pressure or velocity.

 Hydrogeological Those factors that deal with subsurface waters and related geological aspects of surface waters.